cypress-io/cypress-documentation/source/guides/references/configuration.md

 ## firefoxGcInterval

 Firefox has a {% url "known bug" https://bugzilla.mozilla.org/show_bug.cgi?id=1608501 %} where it does not run its internal garbage collection (GC) fast enough, which can lead to consuming all available system memory and crashing.
+You can progress on this issue {% issue 6187 'here' %}.

 Cypress prevents Firefox from crashing by forcing Firefox to run its GC cleanup routines between tests.